timo-reymann/chrooted-ftp/README.md

 | PUBLIC_HOST      | Public host                                        |
 | UMASK            | customize the ftp umask (default 022 => chmod 777) |

+### SFTP

+> For SFTP there is currently no further configuration possible and necessary.

 ### General settings

 | Variable    | Usage                                         |